BxCppDev/bxprotobuftools/README.md

 Needed tools and software (tested on Ubuntu 16.04 LTS):
 * You need CMake version >= 2.8 (former version may work)
 * You need gcc version >= 4.8.4 (former version may work)
-* By default, some bxprotobuftools' parts depends on Boost 1.60 (former version may work).
+* Some parts of bxprotobuftools may depend on Boost 1.60 (former version may work).
+This can be inhibited at configuration (see 'CMake options' below).

 ## License: